XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 and also everything from the left character up until the long vertical bar.
 This form is known as a “half character”.

-The interesting thing is that #7 and #8 are composed of the exact same characters, only in a different order which has a drastic effect on the eventual visual realization.
+The interesting thing is that #7 and #8 are composed of the exact same characters, only in a different order, which has a drastic effect on the eventual visual realization.
 The reason for this is that the halant is used in both cases, but at a different position in the byte stream.

 ### Southern Brahmi